 High-end shops and restaurants, together with ancient churches will make your time in Merida more than worth it.

 You can either join a tour with a local guide or get on an ADO bus on your own.

-Obviously, there are so many things to do in Merida that maybe one day doesn’t seem enough.
+There are so many things to do in Merida that maybe one day doesn’t seem enough.
 So if you have the time you can plan a couple of days and enjoy your stay in some of the exquisite boutique hotels in Merida.

 12) Visit Ek Balam archeological site

 If Chichen Itza seems a little too crowded for you, you can check out the archeological site of Ek Balam.
-From Valladolid, it’s only 40 minutes drive and yes, in this case, you should have a car.
+From Valladolid, it’s only 40 minute’s drive and yes, in this case, you should have a car.

 You should know that after a visit to the interesting site of Ek Balam you can rent a bike and get to another cenote close by where you can cool off after a tiring day around the site in the heat.